noelwelsh/noelwelsh.com/_posts/_fitness-for-busy-people.md

 - Lower body pull and push.
 The [squat](http://www.exrx.net/WeightExercises/Quadriceps/BBSquat.html) and [deadlift](http://www.exrx.net/WeightExercises/GluteusMaximus/BBDeadlift.html) are the paradigmatic lower body push and pull respectively.
 Bodyweight movements tend to be less effective for lower body strength development then their barbell cousins, but there are still some great options.
 [One-legged squats](http://www.beastskills.com/one-legged-squat-the-pistol/) are the good push exercise, as is jumping.
 Sprinting is an excellent lower body pulling exercise, as is the [shrimp squat](http://idoportal.blogspot.co.uk/2009/08/explosive-leg-workout.html), and the [bodyweight hamstring curl](http://rosstraining.com/blog/2009/02/14/homemade-hamstring-training/) (requires a bit of equipment).

 A push is a movement that primarily uses the muscles on the front of your body.
 A pull primarily uses the muscles on the back of your body.

+Movement criteria: use lots of muscle mass through a full ROM.

 ### Scaling